 Day 18: March 17, 2020: Jaipur

-This morning, we visit the elegant Amber Fort, located in a picturesque valley among the Kalikho Hills.
+This morning, we visit the elegant Amber Fort, one of the Hill Forts of Rajasthan*, located in a picturesque valley among the Kalikho Hills.
 Known as the gem of Jaipur, this imposing fort dating from the late 16th century was never attacked or invaded.
 Built from a combination of yellow and pink sandstone and white marble, the fort includes distinguished halls, intricate carvings and ornate gardens.
 Next we return to Jaipur to visit the majestic City Palace, which houses a rare collection of Indian art.
-We also visit the stunning Hawa Mahal, or Palace of Winds, where the ladies of the royal harem used to watch the city from behind the intricately carved façade, and the Jantar Mantar, a historic astronomical observation site boasting instruments used to star-gaze with the naked eye.
+We also visit the stunning Hawa Mahal, or Palace of Winds, where the ladies of the royal harem used to watch the city from behind the intricately carved façade, and the Jantar Mantar*, a historic astronomical observation site boasting instruments used to star-gaze with the naked eye.
 Jaipur is noted for its craftsmen, skilled in brass inlay, lacquer work and stone setting, and there is time here to shop at its one-of-a-kind bazaars.
 In the evening, we join Chef Joe for a special farewell dinner arranged at Dera Amer.

 At this lovely celebration, we are welcomed by a military bagpiper band and a non-alcoholic drink.
 Afterwards, we embark on a magical elephant trek.
 Trek alongside the elephants through the original Aravali forests surrounding the camp and follow a route passing by hutments, agricultural fields, hills and ancient monuments.
 The birdlife in the thick forests is thriving.
 Antelopes and jackals can be seen in abundance, and hyena and wolf are occasionally spotted.
 If we are extra lucky, we may even see the elusive panther.